wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-01-the-state-of-automated-tests-in-drupal8.markdown

 I see 2 issues with this suite:

-1. **The time to run them is _way_ to long.** This breaks developer momentum: they cannot stop and run the tests to see if everything still works.
+1. **The time to run them is _way_ too long.** This breaks developer momentum: they cannot stop and run the tests to see if everything still works.
 A single error could mean running the tests multiple times, potentially spending _hours_ waiting for results to come back.
 Of course, one can filter the tests by group, or even class or test method.
 But this doesn't change the fact that, at some point, the whole suite must be run.
 And when it takes this long, developers tend to choose the path of least resistance, and skip them altogether, if they can.
 This has 2 consequences:
     1. Developers tend to _write_ less tests, because they don't have the time to run them.
     2. Developers tend to _refactor_ existing tests less, for the same reason.
 This means that tests risk becoming obsolete over time.
 2. **The test coverage is unknown, and thus confidence drops.** If you cannot reliably compute what your test coverage is, you tend to lose confidence.
 Of course, coverage metrics are no silver bullet.
 You could cover 100% of code and not have a single reliable test.
 But it gives _an idea_ of how well you're doing.

 ## This is bad

 This must be a major hurdle when trying to contribute to the Drupal project (I know it is for me).
-It's already difficult to get a patch accepted, but the time it tales to simply write a failing test, test your patch, then test (at the very least) the module you worked on, before _finally_ submitting the patch, is already a _huge_ (and not very enjoyable, I might add) endeavour.
-I fully agree with the fact patches _must_ come with failing regression tests, but admit that submitting a bug fix to the community takes a lot of commitment.
+It's already difficult to get even a simple patch accepted, but the time it takes to simply write a failing test, test your patch, then test (at the very least) the module you worked on, before _finally_ submitting the patch, is already a _huge_ (and not very enjoyable, I might add) endeavour.
+I fully agree with the fact patches _must_ come with failing regression tests, but let us admit that submitting a bug fix for Drupal core takes a lot of commitment.

 I must admit I felt quite disappointed when seeing these results.
 Which is why I decided to see how contrib was faring.